-Some human impacts are much more discreet than hunting and by-catch.
+Some human impacts go rather unnoticed in comparison with hunting and by-catch.
 They may not kill directly, and their impact is more difficult to assess, but their long-term effects might be detrimental at the population level.
 Pollution and ocean acidification are such “soft” or “silent” killers.

 You can read more on contaminants here.

-Marine debris in the ocean, especially plastic debris, is an increasing environmental issue globally.
-Between 5 and 12 million metric tons of plastic are dumped in the ocean every year from coastal countries.
-Plastic debris injures and kills many marine life, including marine mammals, through entanglement and ingestion.
+Marine debris in the ocean, especially plastic debris, is an increasing environmental issue at the global level.
+Between 5 and 13 million metric tons of plastic are dumped in the ocean every year from coastal countries (Jambeck et al. 2015).
+Plastic pollution is a conservation and welfare concern threatening the marine environment and marine mammals, notably through entanglement, ingestion and as a vector of toxins, pathogens and alien species (NPI 2018).
 Over 50% of all marine mammal species have suffered from ingestion of marine debris or entanglement.